pipichocho/TICKET-TOOL.bat/README.md

 It should popup a banner reading "TICKET TOOL"

 #Please do not copy my code
+I studied code for a long time and I don't want someone to copy this

 #Upload to Github on 1/1/2025
+I just woke up after I went to the FIREWORKS! 🎆

 #Happy New Year!
+I will update soon!😄